top of page

 Pre-Employment Meeting & Induction:

-The Manager will meet with the new employee prior to starting work to begin the induction process; this will help the employee to familiarise themselves with some of the policies and procedures (policies will be sent electronically to the employee).
-Throughout the induction process, the employee will begin to understand how we work at Chingford House Nursery, the main emphasis during the induction is how we keep children safe through safeguarding (child protection), health & safety (evacuation procedures), risk assessments and the safeguarding and welfare requirements of the EYFS.
+The Manager will meet with the new employee prior to starting work to begin the induction process; this will help the employee to familiarise themself with some of the policies and procedures (policies will be sent electronically to the employee).
+Throughout the induction process, the employee will begin to understand how we work at Chingford House Nursery; the main emphasis during the induction is how we keep children safe through safeguarding (child protection), health & safety (evacuation procedures), risk assessments and the safeguarding and welfare requirements of the EYFS.

-The employee will be given the contract of employment and the staff code of conduct at the meeting.
 During the induction meeting the candidate will be informed of training which they are required to carry out prior to starting the position; courses such as Food Safety Hygiene, Safeguarding, EYFS, Child Development and the Prevent Duty are needed for Nursery Practitioner positions.

 Ongoing Suitability:

 Staff are required to complete annual declaration forms, confirming their suitability; however, staff have a responsibility to inform the Manager/Owner immediately of any issues or circumstances which may affect their suitability to work with children, this includes situations which occur outside the nursery.
-If a member of staff fails to reveal information that compromises their suitability, that later comes to light, this may lead to disciplinary action and possible dismissal.
+If a member of staff fails to reveal information that compromises their suitability that later comes to light, this may lead to disciplinary action and possible dismissal.

 Health declaration checks are also carried out on an annual basis; this ensures that staff continue to be physically, mentally and emotionally fit for working with children.
-By completing these forms, this allows the nursery to provide the necessary support where needed or to signpost staff to applicable services.
+By completing these forms, allows the nursery to provide the necessary support where needed or to signpost staff to applicable services.

 The Manager carries out supervision with the staff once a term; this is the forum in which staff are offered support, guidance, training and coaching.
 It is also an opportunity for staff to raise any safeguarding concerns that they may have about any of the children or members of staff.

 Appraisals are a tool which we use for performance management; the Manager meets with the staff to highlight their strengths and any areas in which they need to develop.
-Targets are then set and agreed; the Manager meets the staff after 6 months to ascertain the progress made.
+Targets are then set and agreed; the Manager meets the staff after six months to ascertain the progress made.

 The Manager has weekly meetings with Room Leaders to ensure that the delivery of high quality care and education is across the whole setting.
 The Manager has the overall responsibility of the staff’s welfare, working practices and their ongoing suitability to work with children.